-Red or burgundy patch on the skin which slowly darkens and thickens in the first several decades of life which may develop localized thickenings (blebs) which can bleed, or become infected.
+Port-Wine Stain (PWS) occurs in an estimated 3 children per 1,000 live births.
+PWS is a pink to purple birthmark composed of an abnormal collection of dilated blood vessels present beneath the skin.
+The PWS was named so because the skin appears as though a red, pink or purple liquid, such as port wine, has been poured over it.
+The cause of PWS is unknown.
+The red or burgundy patch on the skin slowly darkens and thickens in the first several decades of life, which may develop localized thickenings (blebs) that can bleed or become infected.
 Unlike Hemangiomas, Port-Wine Stains grow proportionately as the child grows.
 PWS do not go away by themselves and will thicken, darken and lead to deformity without treatment.

 Symptoms: